“Behold, children are a heritage from the Lord,

 Sadly, that day did not become the genesis for a nationwide observance of a Father’s Day.
 A more formal observance came two years later in Spokane, Wash., but it wasn’t until 1966 when the day was observed nationally by a decree issued by President Lyndon Johnson.
 And it wasn’t officially declared a holiday in the United States until 1970.

 Sadly, that’s pretty much standard for fathers.
-This country has long recognized the contributions of mothers, but has been incredibly slow to herald the value of fathers.
-Back when long distance calls where still a thing, Mother’s Day was the No. 1 long distance calling holiday of the year.
+This country has long recognized the contributions of mothers but has been incredibly slow to herald the value of fathers.
+Back when long distance calls were still a thing, Mother’s Day was the No. 1 long-distance calling holiday of the year.
 As for Father’s Day?
 That was the No. 1 collect calling day of the year.
 In other words, people didn’t hesitate to call their mothers to wish them well and remind them that they love them.
 And they also didn’t hesitate to call their fathers and ask him to pay for the call.

 Honestly, a loving mother is vital to the emotional and spiritual health of a child.
 But a loving father is equally important, and for some reason, our society has lost sight of that.
 Many fathers don’t even realize how vital they are to the healthy upbringing of their children, and the media has continually cast fathers as bumbling, foolish and inept.
 The truth is that a godly father can make the difference for their children between health and dysfunction.
 They also are the primary reminder of what a wonderful spiritual father we have in God Almighty.